adeola-ak/frontend/README.md

 This project is still being built.
 You can soon expect to see...

-1. Yelp API is currently being implemented and should be live by 12/31/20.
-As PALATE stands now, searchable restaurants are restaurants seeded in our database: "In-n-out", "Dog Haus", "Ventana", "Palace Diner", "Pieology", "Rose Foods".
-Zipcode is not a required field.

-2. Improved UX/UI for each page
+1. Improved UX/UI for each page

-3. Interactive home page with the users local restaurants
+2. Interactive home page with the users local restaurants

-4. Sorted reviews
+3. Sorted reviews

 ## Available Scripts